cloud-gov/external-domain-broker/docs/development.md

 ### Local Tests

-1. Run `./script/test watch`
+1. Run `./script/dev watch-tests`
-1. which composes `docker-compose.yml` and `docker-compose-tests.yml`
-1. `docker-compose-tests.yml` runs extra container using `dev` stage
+1. which builds the container using `dev` stage
 1. watches the tests inside it.
-1. Some of those tests run units against the local FS.
-1. Some run acceptance against `HOST:PORT`
-1. `<ctrl-c>` kills compose and DB, etc.

 ### Concourse Tests